0

 • Sell EPR credits to producers, proving e-waste processing, which can be traded or carried forward.

 Struggling with e-waste recycling business setup issues?
-Connect with top consultants specializing e-waste recycling business solutions.
+Connect with top consultants specialising in e-waste recycling business solutions.

 4.1 Infrastructure Requirements for E-Waste Recycling